- Solar advice hub

 How does it work?

-Households with either an electric car or storage battery can sign up to E.ON Next Drive, meaning solar homes can take advantage without having an EV.
+Households with an electric car can sign up to E.ON Next Drive.

 During the off-peak period from 12am to 7am, any electricity you use at home will cost 6.7p per kWh.
 The rest of the time, you’ll pay the peak rate.